TrueBlocks/trueblocks-docs/content/blog/medium-posts/016-Is-the-Ice-Age-Affecting-Block-Production.md

 #### Answering Questions

-The whole point of QuickBlocks is to allow end users to answer questions about the Ethereum blockchain.
+The whole point of TrueBlocks is to allow end users to answer questions about the Ethereum blockchain.
 We aim to provide useful, scientific-quality information about the behaviour of the blockchain.
 Currently, one must rely either on a fully centralized solution such as [EtherScan](http://etherscan.io) to get data or do without the data altogether — or accumulate it oneself, which is not easy if one hopes to get the data before the end of the century.
-QuickBlocks aims to provide better data, faster, than EtherScan, and to do so way more quickly, and in a 100% decentralized manner.
+TrueBlocks aims to provide better data, faster, than EtherScan, and to do so way more quickly, and in a 100% decentralized manner.

 We used `whenBlock` to create a list of the block heights at the end of each week since the inception of the Ethereum blockchain.
 Here’s the data: